Blick in den Prinzengarten mit Blumen am Schloss Cecilienhof

 Cecilienhof Country HouseThe Historic Site of the Potsdam Conference

-Cecilienhof Country House will be closed from 1 November 2024 until further notice for restoration work performed as part of the "Prussian Palaces and Gardens Master Plan".
+Cecilienhof Country House is closed until further notice for restoration work performed as part of the "Prussian Palaces and Gardens Master Plan".
 Thank you for your understanding.

 Cecilienhof Country House, built from 1913–17 according to plans by Paul Schultze in the style of a country manor, was the last palace erected by the Hohenzollerns.
 Emperor William II had the residence constructed for his oldest son, Crown Prince William.
 Until 1945 it was the home of the crown prince and princess, William and Cecilie of Prussia, who had previously resided in the Marble House.